buildplan/restic-backup-script/README.md

 -----

-### Restoring Your Data
+### Restoring Data

-The script provides three distinct modes for restoring data, each designed for a different scenario.
+Script provides three distinct modes for restoring data, each designed for a different scenario.

 #### 1. Interactive Restore (`--restore`)

-This is a user-friendly wizard for guided restores.
+This is an interactive wizard for guided restores.
 It is the best option when you are at the terminal and need to find and recover specific files or directories.

 - **Best for**: Visually finding and restoring specific files or small directories.
 - **Process**: